daostack/alchemy/docs/development.md

   docker-compose down -v
 ```

 Alternatively you can run the webserver inside the `alchemy` container.
-This would be typical for quick fixes:
+This is how the tests on travis are run.

 ```sh
   docker-compose build # run this if package.json has changed docker-compose up alchemy # start alchemy and all the containers that depend on it